 How much sleep does my baby need?
-That’s a question that pretty much every parent has asked themselves.
+That’s a question that pretty much every parent has asks.

-We compare our baby’s sleep to the sleep of other babies.
+We compare our baby’s sleep to that of other babies.
 We worry our baby is sleeping more or sleeping less than they “should.”
-And then we fly into a jealous rage when we hear someone brag about their child sleeping through the night at 6 weeks old.
+And then, we fly into a jealous rage when we hear someone brag about their child sleeping through the night at 6 weeks old.

 So, let’s put this topic to bed by taking a look at how much sleep babies need, how you can help them sleep, and when a baby’s sleep pattern is a cause for concern.

 All babies are different and, as a mother, I can say with certainty that they all have their own individual sleep patterns.
 I say this because the information about infant sleep needs and patterns should be seen as a general guide.
 Sleep needs and habits vary from child to child, so don’t worry if your baby’s sleep pattern is a bit different than the ones described here.